Jimmy O'Neill (footballer, born 1931): International career

 O'Neill won his first Republic of Ireland cap in a 6–0 defeat at the hands of Spain on 1 June 1952 in Madrid.
-Despite conceding six it was Ireland's defenders who were culpable for the goals and so O'Neill was retained, and went on to win another 16 caps for his country.
+Despite conceding six, it was Ireland's defenders who were culpable for the goals, and so O'Neill was retained and went on to win another 16 caps for his country.
 He played three games of qualifying for the 1954 FIFA World Cup, and one game of qualifying for the 1958 FIFA World Cup.
-He fell out of the international scene after Alan Kelly established himself as Ireland's number one.
+He left the international scene after Alan Kelly established himself as Ireland's number one.

 Style of play

 O'Neill was not a tall man, but he was an extremely acrobatic keeper with a natural ability to catch powerful airborne shots and make it look easy.
 He was adept at dealing with crosses and had excellent handling abilities.

 Post-retirement

 Following his retirement from football he ran a taxi firm in Ormskirk.
 At the time of his death, 15 December 2007, he was living in Marians Drive, Ormskirk, Lancashire.